 Hulu’s lineup of titles is extensive in January, if largely due to all of the network shows returning after the winter hiatus, but not so much with new original programming.
 However, there are quite a few cable and network shows that weren’t previously available bringing full seasons to the service, so you can binge back seasons without a cable subscription, plus enjoy a massive number of classic movies to while away the chilly winter months.

 The only Hulu Original series returning in January is Future Man (season 2, January 11.)
+This dark comedy stars Josh Hutcherson (Hunger Games) and Eliza Coupe (Happy Endings) as a janitor and gamer who is called upon to save the world.

 Of the more anticipated TV releases coming to Hulu are Season 2 of FX’s comedy hit Atlanta, starring Donald Glover, and the full season 1 is streaming now if you want to binge before season 2 drops on January 1.